dragosroua/CellKit/Documentation/Tutorials/Migration.md

 # Migration Guide

-This guide helps you migrate from existing table view cell implementations to CellKit.
+This guide helps you migrate from existing table view cell implementations to MetaCellKit.

 ## Overview

-CellKit is designed to replace multiple specialized cell classes with a single, configurable solution.
+MetaCellKit is designed to replace multiple specialized cell classes with a single, configurable solution.
 This guide covers common migration scenarios and provides step-by-step instructions.

 ## Common Migration Scenarios